sebiman2/Word-Line-Privacy-Policy/index.md

-Find The Word
+Find The Word: Puzzle Game

-A simple to play word finding puzzle game for iOS
+For questions or support, email seb.gamache@gmail.com